phnx-im/docs/src/spec/queuing_service.md

 #### Get client KeyPackage

 Get the KeyPackage of the client with the given PCID.
-This allows clients of a user to fetch individual KeyPackagesTuples for other clients of the same user.
-These individual KeyPackageTuples are required to add new clients to existing groups.
+This allows clients of a user to fetch individual AddPackages for other clients of the same user.
+These individual AddPackages are required to add new clients to existing groups.

 ```rust
 struct GetClientKeyPackageParams {